tylergets/db-fixture-generator/README.md

 ## Features

+* Database agnostic -- Use any ORM you would like.
 * Solves your fixtures dependency tree, creating entities in order as needed.
+* 100% Test Coverage
+* Supports YAML fixtures
 * Supports CommonJS + ESM
-* Supports YAML + JSON for fixtures

 ## Usage